Day 1 – International flight to Delhi, India

 Day 15 – Pushkar

-After breakfast, you will head to Savitri Temple for a panoramic view of the desert landscape and Pushkar Lake.
+Once you finish breakfast, you will head to Savitri Temple for a panoramic view of the desert landscape and Pushkar Lake.
 After lunch you will visit the town of Ajmer and enjoy a horse-drawn carriage ride to the holiest Muslim shrine of India, the resting place of Sufi Saint Moin-ud-din Chishti.
 In the evening you will depart on a train to Delhi.
 You will have dinner and check into your hotel.

 Day 16 – Delhi

-After breakfast, you will explore the Capital of India with a visit to the Gandhi Memorial, Lotus Temple, India Gate, President's House and Akshardham Temple.
+Today you'll explore the Capital of India with a visit to the Gandhi Memorial, Lotus Temple, India Gate, President's House and Akshardham Temple.
 After lunch your India adventure comes to a close as you depart for the airport.